 - 1 green chilli finely chopped

-- ½ to ¾ tsp red chili powder (adjust to suit your spice levels)
+- ½ to ¾ teaspoon red chili powder (adjust to suit your spice levels)

-- ½ to 1 tsp pav bhaji masala powder
+- ½ to 1 teaspoon pav bhaji masala powder

 - Salt as needed